 OR statements and checkpoints can be useful for reducing the number of stories you have to write.
 However, they should be used with caution.
 Overusing OR statements or checkpoints will slow down training, and creating too many checkpoints can make your stories hard to understand.

-In stories where different intents are handled by your bot in the same way, you can use OR statements as an alternative to creating a new story.
+In stories where different intents or slot events are handled by your bot in the same way, you can use OR statements as an alternative to creating a new story.

 For example, you can merge these two stories: